Discover the right answer to using virtual reality for your business, event, tradeshow, or exhibition.

 Virtual Reality enables you to do something very important.
 In the context of the trade show, your audience is bombarded with thousand of sales pitches.
 So in order to stand above them, you need to create a lasting impression.
 A fancy promo video isn’t enough anymore.
 You need to give your audience a multi-sensory experience that engages them on a level that no one else is doing.

-You might be thinking, well how do I create a lasting impression?
+Well how do you create a lasting impression?

 McDonald’s, Sage Gateshead, and Samsung did this recently with great success.

 Small and big businesses are jumping on the VR bandwagon with good reasons.
-If everyone sees that you’ve got a virtual reality show, you’ll suddenly start gather more and more attention.
+If everyone sees that you’ve got a virtual reality show, you’ll suddenly start gathering more attention.
 That’s why it’s essential for you to stand out to maximise your return on your trade show investment.

 You could walk them through this virtual showroom with unlimited potential.
 Because in a tradeshow, the space you rent is outrageously expensive.
 You’re looking at prices that start north of £10K.

 But wouldn’t it be great if you could extend that space to better tell your story?